Leviticus (band): Background

 They played the Greenbelt festival in England three times, 1984, 1985, and 1987, and the Scandinavium in Gothenburg twice (1985, 1987).
 The second appearance at the Scandinavium was with a festival, and was filmed by Sveriges Television.

 In early '88 they toured again in Sweden and in April they returned to England.
 Their first United States tour was in August 1988, when they opened for Larry Norman and played as his backup band.
 In fall of that year they toured for two months throughout Europe. together with Bloodgood and concluded the year playing the Ennepetal Christmas Rock Night festival in Germany for the second time.

 In 1989 they did touring again in Australia and completed two tours in the USSR.
 The same year they recorded Knights of Heaven in Los Angeles, produced by John Elefante.

 Before breaking up in the latter part on 1990 they again toured in the United States and Canada.

 The band (Jet Circus) did make an American appearance at the "Cornerstone" festival in Bushnell, Ill., the weekend of July 4, 1991.

 The band re-formed in March 2003 to play at the final Bobfest.
 The show was recorded by Sveriges Radio and released to CD.
 The final Leviticus show was held in Hjo Sweden June 2003 a festival gig together with Swedish metal giants In Flames.

 In 2011, Leviticus celebrated their 30 years anniversary with a concert, on May 7, 2011, at Valhall in Skövde, Sweden.
 The line-up was the same as on Bobfest, 2003, with only one exception: Håkan Andersson replaced Niklas Franklin on the bass guitar, and also performed vocals.
 They have continued to play since.

+Founding guitarist Björn Stigsson died on 6 August 2026, aged 75, following a period of illness.